tsupplis/pcdos11-hacking/README.md

 11AD:0017 7603             JBE     001C
 ```

-The masm checked in git is fixed.
+The masm binary checked in git is fixed.